almibe/ligature-rs/README.md

 | ---------- | ---------- | ---------- | ---------- |
 | identifier | identifier | identifier | identifier |
 |            |            | literal    |            |

+### Triples and Quads vs Just Quads

+Unlike RDF formats like N-Quads where statements can be either a triple or a quad, in Ligature everything is a quad.
+The reason for making this distinction is that in N-Quads there is no way to reference the default graph.
+If something is represented as a triple it's in the default graph and if it's represented as a quad it isn't.
+Relying on arity like this can make things like searching and matching confusing.
+For example do these patterns match the same set of statements?

+`[:? :? :?]`

+`[:? :? :? :?]`

+It isn't immedately clear (to me at least).
+By forcing the use of quads for all statements and making the default namespace explicitly referenceable as the identifier `_` this ambiguity is removed at the cost of a couple extra key presses.

+### Identifiers

 Identifiers in Ligature are *currently* defined as strings that start with an ASCII letter or an underscore and don't contain any of the following characters:
  * whitespace (space, newline, tabs, carriage returns, etc)